MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Add files to download

-You can **add directly the files** to be processed in `workspace/input/$dataset_id`.
+You can define the bash commands to download your dataset in `datasets/$dataset_id/download/download.sh`.

-Alternatively a [download.sh](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/download) script can be set to download the files automatically.
+The files will be downloaded in `workspace/input/$dataset_id`.

-> [Example](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/template/download/download.sh) to download, unzip, add column labels provided.
+A [template](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/template/dataset/download/download_examples.sh) is provided with examples to download, unzip or add column labels provided.

+> `d2s` extract data from csv/tsv files based on their column label.
+If your tabular doesn't have column you can add them at the end of the [download.sh](https://github.com/MaastrichtU-IDS/d2s-cwl-workflows/blob/master/support/template/dataset/download/download_examples.sh) file by using the `sed` command.

 ### Define the SPARQL mappings